 - Cut the French baguette length-wise, not quite all the way through.
 Spread one side of the bread with 1 Tbsp of Remoulade sauce.
 Once the fish is nice and crispy, place the warm fish on the bread and top with lettuce and tomato.

+Let’s celebrate Mardi Gras with these great recipes from the #SundaySupper crew!
 Thanks to Leslie from La Cocina De Leslie for hosting today’s party!

 Cocktails & Other Beverages: